-You may revise and resubmit previously rejected applications, which NEH will assess using the same criteria as others in the current competition.
+You may revise and resubmit previously rejected applications.
+Submissions are subject to the application requirements and review criteria of this competition.

 Per 2 CFR § 200.403(f), you must not include overlapping project costs across multiple applications for federal funding and/or approved federal award budgets.
 However, you may submit multiple proposals for complementary aspects of the same overall project.
 NEH may disallow costs or reject applications with overlapping project costs.
 An individual's level of effort cannot exceed 100% across all active federally funded awards.